To be able to lead a team that is this talented toward a goal that is so impactful is a dream come true.

-Jessica’s Greenworks Story
+Jessica’s Nuveen Story

-In 2014, Jessica was named a “Champion of Change” by the White House for solar deployment.
-The Hartford Business Journal dubbed her a “Green Warrior” for her work designing the successful Connecticut C-PACE program.
-After co-founding Greenworks Lending and scaling C-PACE nationally, Jessica was named to Connecticut Magazine’s 2018 list of “40 under 40.”
+Jessica has received numerous awards and positive recognition for her work.
+Most recently, she was selected for Ernst & Young’s Entrepreneurial Winning Women of 2019 program.
+In 2014, Bailey was named a “Champion of Change” by the White House for solar deployment.
+For her work designing the successful Connecticut C-PACE program, The Hartford Business Journal dubbed her a “Green Warrior;” and after co-founding Nuveen Green Capital and scaling C-PACE nationally, Jessica was named to Connecticut Magazine’s 2018 list of “40 under 40.”

 Jessica received her graduate degree from Yale University and undergraduate from the University of Notre Dame.
 She is a member of YPO and sits on the board of PACENation, the League of Conservation Voters, CT and CTNext.